timescale/docs.timescale.com-content/configuring.md

 ## Disk-write settings [](disk-write)

-In order to increase write throughput, there are [multiple settings][async-commit] to adjust the behaviour that postgres uses to write data to disk.
+In order to increase write throughput, there are [multiple settings][async-commit] to adjust the behaviour that PostgreSQL uses to write data to disk.
 We find the performance to be good with the default (safest) settings.
 If you want a bit of additional performance, you can  set `synchronous_commit = 'off'`([PostgreSQL docs][synchronous-commit]).
 Please note that when disabling